Clomifene is prescribed to help you to get pregnant if you are not ovulating properly.

 - Twins and multiple pregnancy are more common with clomifene than with some other forms of infertility treatment.
 This is because the ovaries may be stimulated so that more than one egg is released and therefore more than one egg may be fertilised.

-- It is recommended that clomifene is taken for no more than six treatment cycles.
+- It is recommended that clomifene be taken for no more than six treatment cycles.
 This is because there have been rare reports of ovarian cancer and the risk of this is thought to increase when clomifene is taken for longer than six cycles.

 Can clomifene cause problems?